altimmons/LangNotes/Python.md

 The NotImplemented Object[~[link]~](https://docs.python.org/3/library/stdtypes.html?highlight=dictionary#the-notimplemented-object )

-This object is returned from comparisons and binary operations when they are asked to operate on types they don’t support.
+This object is returned from comparisons and binary operations when they are asked to operate on types they don't support.
 See [Comparisons](https://docs.python.org/3/reference/expressions.html#comparisons) for more information.
 There is exactly one `NotImplemented` object. `type(NotImplemented)()` produces the singleton instance.

 It is written as `NotImplemented`.